appie2go/steal-this-code/readme.md

 ## Don't like it?
 Make it better!
 I've written this code for anyone to use, to get inspiration and to learn new concepts.
 I learned a lot from other people's code, and this is my way of returning the favour.
 The day I'm not learning new things any more is the day I quit.
 That means this code is not perfect.
 See anything conceptually incorrect?
 Please let me know.
 Please refer to literature where these concepts are described.
 That way I can learn new things.
 Feel free to make a pull request, too!

+## What's next?
+This project does not contain tests yet.
+Stay tuned and expect articles with code about how to unit-test, how to component-test and how to acceptance test this software.